-A wide assortment of people call Elmwood "home", including generals, politicians, Confederate soldiers, victims of the yellow fever epidemics of 1800s, outlaws, and everyday folks.
-Some of these people have massive monuments in their honor, some rest beneath dilapidated tombstones that are sinking into the ground.
+A wide assortment of people call Elmwood "home" including generals, politicians, Confederate soldiers, victims of the yellow fever epidemics of 1800s, outlaws, and everyday folks.
+Some of these people have massive monuments in their honor.
+Others rest beneath dilapidated tombstones that are sinking into the ground.

 Home Sweet Home